 A couple of cold dark winter days on a desolate windswept beach and none of that mattered because I had lived the summer fun that existed there long before I had ever arrived.
 In these subsequent years Kamakura has become my refuge from all things Tokyo, from the stresses of life, and from myself… it resides high on the list of those places where fear is vanquished, self doubt and loathing are not allowed, and the realities of my own worth become somewhat less muddled.

-The complex nature of just about everything in Tokyo demands a precision of execution and blind fidelity to a social order that’s constantly revoking certain inalienable rights like personal space and the ability to not have the rest of humanity pressed firmly against you during an hours long morning commute.
-The carefully choreographed loading and unloading of commuter trains and the rhythmic drumming of footsteps relegate original thought to mere afterthought in the relentless march forward.
+The complex nature of just about everything in Tokyo demands a precision of execution and blind fidelity to a social order that’s constantly revoking certain inalienable rights like the ability to not have the rest of humanity pressed firmly against you during an hours long morning commute, what Tony Bourdin called Japan’s ‘ease of compartmentalization’.
+The carefully choreographed loading and unloading of commuter trains and the rhythmic drumming of footsteps relegate original thought to mere afterthought in the endless march forward.

 A seemingly unlikely choice for someone whose struggles with anxiety have been as pronounced and profound as mine, Tokyo provides a relative anonymity I have found nowhere else.
-Movement en-masse results in a dulling of the senses and a reduced awareness of the world around us which is uniquely suited for the way I photograph.
-I see the camera as refuge from a world I’m not always that comfortable with.
+Movement en-masse results in a reduced awareness of the world around us which is uniquely suited for the way I photograph.
+I see the camera as refuge from a world I’m not always so comfortable with.

 Photography was an easy choice for me.
-Looking through that viewfinder I can frame my world seeing only the realities I have chosen.
-Just me alone in that dark box sorting perceptions accentuating perspectives… unlike my own existence it is a medium I can control.
+Looking through that viewfinder I can frame the world with only the realities I have chosen.
+Just me alone in that dark box sorting perceptions accentuating perspectives… unlike life it is a medium I can control.